d3f4ult-R3DNY5/security-plus/Chapter 1 Today's Security Professional/concepts/managerial control.md

 ---
 procedural mechanisms that focus on the mechanics of the risk management process

+>[!info]
+>- associated with security design and implementation
+>- tells people how to protect data and system
+>- creating policies and procedures
 #### Measures
 ---
 - periodic risk assessments